dbensik/blockfundme/README.md

 NOTE: if testing with the currently deployed instance of the Campaign Factory contract, the first campaign at `0xD316756e5366993994a5EE8d8cce617a80681f64` was killed using the kill function in the contract connected to the "Cancel this Campaign" button on `http://localhost:3000/campaigns/0xD316756e5366993994a5EE8d8cce617a80681f64`.
 This site now throws an error as I have not yet resolved how to remove this Campaign from the list of open campaigns.

 ## To Do
+- Add minimum number of supporters required to Finalize Project in a Campaign .
+- Finish developing frontend.
+Adding details and descriptions to each page.
   - Deploy dApp to live site
   - currenttly trouble shooting issue during build process reguarding the dynamic URLs
 - Integrate OpenZeppelin Ownable contract to replace current 'restricted' modifier
 - Add Oracle service